jasonodonnell/postgres-operator-playbooks/hugo/content/installation/installing-ansible.md

 ### Install `oc` in Cygwin

-If the Crunchy PostgreSQL Operator will be deployed to a Kubernetes cluster, we will require `oc`
+If the Crunchy PostgreSQL Operator will be deployed to an OpenShift cluster, we will require `oc`

 To download `oc` run the following commands: